erikeidt/erikeidt.github.io/Parsing Complex Expressions with Completeness and Efficiency -- Beyond the Shunting Yard Algorithm.md

   whereas the function call parenthesis occurs in the binary state.&nbsp;
  Similarly, subtraction occurs in the binary state, but negation occurs in the unary state.

-Also noteworthy, this approach to parsing complex expressions invovles no recursion; each token is somehow dealt with and the algorithm moves on directly.&nbsp; By contrast, recursive algorithms, and even those based on flattened recursion, generally look at each token numerous times as they analyze its applicability to each level of precedence.&nbsp;
+Also noteworthy, this approach to parsing complex expressions involves no recursion; each token is directly dealt with and the algorithm moves on to process the next token.&nbsp; By contrast, recursive algorithms, and even those based on flattened recursion, generally look at each token numerous times as they analyze its applicability to each level of precedence.&nbsp;
  Thus, I have found this approch to have considerable performance especially in languages that have a large number of levels of precedence, like C.

-The algorithm starts in the Unary State, with an empty Operator Stack and an empty Operand Stack.&nbsp; When the algorithm completes the result of the expression parse is the (only) operand on the Operand Stack.&nbsp;
+The algorithm starts in the Unary State, with an empty Operator Stack and an empty Operand Stack.&nbsp; When the algorithm completes the result of the expression parse is the (only) operand on the Operand Stack.
- Leftover operators and leftover operands each indicate specific syntax errors (such as missing parenthesis, missing operator).

 The gist of the algorithm is that in each state certain things are expected (and differentiated).&nbsp; Upon receipt of tokens, they are handled as per the state, and then the state either remains or switches to the other,